-- While taking colchicine you may need to see your doctor regularly to make sure the treatment is working and to minimise any possible side effects. - If you are worried about any side effects, you should contact your rheumatologist as soon as possible.
+- While taking colchicine you may need to see your doctor regularly to make sure the treatment is working and to minimise any possible side effects. - If you are worried about any side effects you should contact your rheumatologist as soon as possible.

-For more information about GOUT and other inflammatory conditions, see Arthritis Australia's website:
+For more information about GOUT see Arthritis Australia's website www.arthritisaustralia.com.au

-www.arthritisaustralia.com.au

-What is Colchicine?
+What is colchicine?

 Colchicine is a medicine used to treat gout and pseudogout arthritis.
-These are types of arthritis caused by a buildup of crystals in the joints.
+These are types ofarthritis caused by a build up of crystals in the joints.
 Blood cells travel to these areas of inflammation causing pain and swelling.
 Colchicine prevents white blood cells from travelling into these areas and therefore helps to reduce pain and tenderness.